-The students receive their full stipend for the quarter and they enroll in three DePaul doctoral program courses for this quarter.
+The students receive their full stipend for the quarter and, in addition to the Teaching Practicum, they enroll in two DePaul doctoral program courses for this quarter.
 In consultation with the students, the instructors of these courses assign alternate means for the student to satisfy the requirements for the course while they are abroad.